mmcc007/todo/README.md

 1. Copy the fastlane files from this example to your app.
 For example

         cd <location of this repo>
-        tar cf - fastlane android/fastlane ios/fastlane script .gitignore .travis.yml .gitlab-ci.yml Gemfile* | ( cd <location of new project>; tar xfp -)
+        tar cf - fastlane android/fastlane ios/fastlane script .gitignore .travis.yml .gitlab-ci.yml Gemfile* | ( cd <location of new project>; tar xf -)

 2. Modify metadata to suit your needs.
-    This includes changing contact information for both android and ios, changing the name of the app for android and ios, and may other things.
+    This includes changing contact information for both android and ios, changing the name of the app for android and ios (for example, using `MyUniqueAppName`), and may other things.

+    The metadata is found under 'android/fastlane/metadata' and 'ios/fastlane/metadata'.

 3. Update the `package_name` in `ios/fastlane/Appfile` and `android/fastlane/Appfile` to your
 application ID.
 For example: